 Financial analysts typically do the following:

-- Recommend individual investments and collections of investments, which are known as portfolios
+- Recommend individual investments and collections of investments, known as portfolios

 - Study economic and business trends

-- Study a company’s financial statements to determine its value
+- Examine a company’s financial statements to determine its value

 - Prepare written reports